This article explores when students can be charged with crimes, such as simple assault or disorderly conduct.

 - The student was acting in self-defense or was significantly provoked.

-- The student was younger than 12 years of age and the prohibited conduct occurred at a public school campus during regular school hours.
+- The student was younger than 12, and the prohibited conduct occurred at a public school campus during regular school hours.

 Threats or physical contact that didn’t result in injury are often called simple assault or misdemeanor assault.
 The state must prove that the student intentionally or knowingly threatened another with imminent bodily injury or caused physical contact with another that the student knew (or should have reasonably believed) that the other person would find offensive or provocative.